CGJennings/fast-ternary-string-set/README.md

 ### Compaction

 Calling `compact` can significantly reduce a set's memory footprint.
-For large sets of typical strings, this can reduce the set's footprint by around 50–80%.
+For large sets of typical strings, this can reduce the set's footprint by more than 50%.
-However, no strings can be added or deleted without first undoing the compaction (this is done automatically when needed).
+However, no strings can be added or deleted without first undoing the compaction (this is done automatically).
-Compaction is relatively expensive, but can be a one-time or even ahead-of-time step for many use cases.
+Compaction is relatively expensive, but can be a one-time or ahead-of-time step for many use cases.

 ### Serialization